FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/efficient_udfs_with_pyspark.md

 -->

 To start with a recap, an aggregation function is a function that operates on a set of rows producing a result, for example a ``sum()`` or ``count()`` function.
-*User-Defined Aggregation Functions* (UDAFs) are typically used for more complex aggregations that are not natively contained within the analytic engine.
+A *User-Defined Aggregation Function* (UDAF) is typically used for more complex aggregations that are not natively contained within the analytic engine.
 This means that we provide some Python code that takes a set of rows and produces an aggregate result.
 At the time of writing - with PySpark 2.2 as latest version - there is no "official" way of defining an arbitrary UDAF function.
 Also, the tracking Jira issue [SPARK-10915][] does not indicate that this changes in near future.
 Depending on your use-case, this might even be a reason to completely discard PySpark as a viable solution.